Application deadline for consideration of admission with an assistantship: February 28.

 A complete application must be received by February 28 for consideration for an assistantship.
 In your cover letter, please indicate whether you want to be considered for an assistantship.

-The Department awards a limited number of teaching assistantships per year, and occasionally, faculty who have received grants or the like hire students as their graduate research assistants.
-These TAships and RAship are competitive.
-Normally, an assistantship brings with it a full tuition remission and a modest salary (salary determined on the qualification of the applicant, but usually starting at $2500 per semester).
-A complete application must be received by or before the deadline for consideration.
-In addition to Admission with Assistantship, the Department continues to accept applications through June.
+In addition to admission with assistantship, the Department continues to accept applications through June.
 Applicants during this period are much more likely to be placed on our wait-list rather than immediately receiving an offer; however, strong applicants still have a chance of being admitted, although most likely without any funding.
 (Under unusual circumstances, the Department will accept students for Spring or Summer admission.)

-The following items are required for M.A.
-Admissions Application and must be received by the deadline:
+The following items are required for the M.A. application:

-- Personal statement, explaining the applicant's interest in the program.
+Personal statement explaining one's interest in the program.

-This page has links to everything you need, but if you have any questions, please consult the FAQ, or contact the Director of Graduate Studies, Jon McGinnis.
+This page has links to everything you need, but if you have any questions, please consult the FAQ, or contact Gualtiero Piccinini.

-Fees for graduate coursework can be found here.
+Fees for graduate coursework can be found at the cashiers office.
 Graduate students who begin their UMSL careers as out-of-state students do not automatically acquire in-state status after a year's residency.
 The rules regarding these matters are in force throughout the UM system.
-Click here for details of this policy.
+Check residency information for the details of this policy.
 All students who are United States citizens are eligible for federal loans, either subsidized or unsubsidized.